-This is particularly relevant to broadband which is an 'always-on' connection.
-This means that people could access your information even when you're not surfing the web.
+This is particularly relevant to broadband which is an 'always on' connection.
+This means that people can access your information even when you're not actively using the internet.

 What does it all mean?

-The most innocuous of security threats, Adware doesn't steal or destroy anything.
-It just looks at all the sites you visit and bombards you with pop-ups, spam, and targeted advertising.
-These "ad-bots" can seriously slow down your computer and connection speed.
+Adware is the most innocuous of security threats because it doesn't steal or destroy anything.
+It just looks at all the sites you visit and bombards you with pop-ups, spam and targeted advertising.
+These 'ad bots' can seriously slow down your computer and connection speed.

-A firewall is a boundary, or a system of boundaries, between the information stored on your computer and the internet-borne viruses that it is susceptible to.
-It blocks out well-known viruses and recognises the weaknesses in your defence system so that they can be repaired.
+A firewall is a boundary, or a system of boundaries, between the information stored on your computer and the internet-borne viruses that it can be susceptible to.
+It protects you by blocking out well-known viruses and recognising the weaknesses in your defence system so that they can be repaired.

 Malware is designed to cause problems.
-It could cause your PC to crash, erase data or do unwanted things on your behalf.
+Depending on the program, it can cause your PC to crash, erase data or do unwanted things on your behalf.

-Spam is the word used to describe junk mail; e-mails that you receive from unknown senders that are usually trying to sell you something - often a miracle cure for hair loss or something similar.
-Spam which informs you that you have won a competition that you never entered is also common.
+Spam is another word for junk mail — e-mails that you receive from unknown senders that are usually trying to sell you something, often a miracle cure for hair loss, diet pills or something similar.
+E-mails that tell you you've won a competition you never even entered are another common type of spam.

-Spyware is a type of programme that secretly watches what you are doing online, which means it knows which websites you’ve visited and, more importantly, knows what personal information you have entered.
+Spyware is a type of programme that secretly watches what you are doing online.
+It tracks which websites you’ve visited and, more importantly, knows what personal information you have entered on those sites.

-Trojan horses are programs that embed themselves in another program.
-Like a small army of angry Greeks hiding inside a wooden horse, the program waits inside the trusted program until your guard is down.
-Then unleashes itself and all hell breaks loose.
+If you're up to speed on your Greek mythology, you probably have a good idea of what trojan horses are.
+Trojan horses are seemingly innocent programmes that embed themselves in another programme.
+Like a small army of angry Greeks hiding inside a wooden horse, a trojan waits inside a trusted programme until your guard is down, then unleashes itself and all hell breaks loose on your computer.
 Trojans cause serious problems and steal serious data.